The Trump Administration Is a Libertarian’s Worst Nightmare

 When asked about those costs, Perry waxed eloquent.
 “I think you take costs into account, but what’s the cost of freedom?” he asked rhetorically.
 “What’s the cost to keep America free?
 I’m not sure I want to leave that up to the free market.”

 Indeed.
 What a difference a year makes.
-Not long ago, Governor Perry told us that more oil exploration and less regulation would enable the free market to provide all the energy security America needs.
+Not long ago, Gov. Perry told us that more oil exploration and less regulation would enable the free market to provide all the energy security America needs.
 Now we need socialism.

 While Sessions’s and Perry’s plans are in totally different areas of law, they have a lot in common.
-They are opposedopposed on right and left, libertarians and liberals alike..
+They are opposed on right and left, and by libertarians and liberals alike.
 They are administrative actions that will require either congressional action or litigation to stop them.
-(The ACLU has such a case brewing in Arizona regarding that state’s asset forfeiture law.)
+(The ACLU has such a case brewing in Arizona regarding that state’s asset-forfeiture law.)

 And they are part and parcel of the Trump administration’s disregard for science, expertise, economics, and data.
 No one who studies these subjects thinks that civil asset forfeiture is effective or that Rick Perry’s plan has anything to do with grid reliability.
 These policies are as ignorant as they are offensive.